Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Results and Discussions

+Table~\ref{tab:abl_single_librimix} shows the comparison results of the USEF-TP and SEB-TP models, which use speaker embedding and the same backbone as USEF-TP.
+The results in Table~\ref{tab:abl_single_librimix} show that USEF-TP outperforms SEB-TP in all metrics for the PVAD and SD tasks, with notable improvements in Recall (0.970 vs. 0.874) and DER (4.92\% vs 15.82 \%).
+It indicates that the speaker-embedding-free framework in USEF-TP helps improve the model’s performance in the PVAD task.

-To demonstrate the performance of USEF-TP on the single tasks of TSE and PVAD, we set \(\lambda_{1}\) and \(\lambda_{2}\) in the Equation (\ref{eq24}) to zero, respectively.
-Table~\ref{tab:abl_single_librimix} shows the ablation study results of the USEF-TP model with the single tasks on the LibriMix dataset.
+To demonstrate the performance of USEF-TP and SEB-TP on the single tasks of TSE and PVAD, we remove the TSE and PVAD part, respectively.
+Table~\ref{tab:abl_single_librimix} shows the ablation study results of the USEF-TP and SEB-TP model with the single tasks on the LibriMix dataset.
 In the PVAD task, aside from Recall, the USEF-TP model outperforms the single PVAD model in terms of ACC, F1, and PRE.
 By aggregating the PVAD predictions for each speaker in the mixed speech, we can obtain the corresponding SD results.
-The USEF-TP model significantly outperforms the single PVAD model in the SD task, particularly regarding DER and MI (DER: 4.6\% vs. 7.3\% and MI: 3.41\% vs. 5.51\%).
+The USEF-TP model significantly outperforms the single PVAD model in the SD task, particularly regarding DER and MI (DER: 4.92\% vs. 6.48\% and MI: 3.91\% vs. 4.21\%).
 The results of the joint model and single-task model on the PVAD and SD tasks suggest that joint task training may enhance the model’s PVAD performance.

-For the TSE task, the USEF-TP model's SDRi and SI-SDRi are 0.27 dB (17.38 dB vs. 17.11 dB) and 0.31 dB (16.82 dB vs. 16.51 dB) higher than those of the single-task model, respectively.
+For the TSE task, compared to SEB-TP, USEF-TP achieves relative improvements of 40.4\% in SDRi (17.38 dB vs. 12.38 dB) and 39.4\% in SI-SDRi (16.82 dB vs. 12.07 dB).
+The results suggest that the speaker-embedding-free framework may enhance the model’s TSE performance.
+The USEF-TP model's SDRi and SI-SDRi are 0.27 dB (17.38 dB vs. 17.11 dB) and 0.31 dB (16.82 dB vs. 16.51 dB) higher than those of the single-task model, respectively.
 It indicates that joint training may enhance the model’s TSE performance.

-Overall, the USEF-TP model outperforms the single-task models (Only PVAD or Only TSE) across all tasks.
-It indicates that joint task training can enhance performance on each subtask, particularly in the SD task.
+Overall, the USEF-TP model outperforms the SEB-TP and single-task models (Only PVAD or Only TSE) across all tasks.
+It indicates that speaker-embedding-free framework and joint task training can enhance performance on each subtask, particularly in the SD task.